The New Jet Set, March 30, 2024

 Summary

-ARMEN GUZELIMIAN is pianist celebrated for his versatility as a world class collaborative artist, a brilliant soloist and first-rate chamber musician not only in Southern California, but all over the world.
+Armen Guzelimian is celebrated for his versatility as a top-notch collaborative artist, a brilliant soloist and first-rate chamber musician not only in Southern California, but all over the world.
+He has received national and international critical acclaim for his appearances in many of the major concert halls in the U.S.A and Europe.

 Time